Panesico/ft_transcendence/docs/TO-DO.md

   @BenjaminLarger
 - Add an href associated to the avatar displayed in notification to his profile
 - Block player -> iZaak
-- Ensure modal close after message displayed -> not sure
+- Ensure modal close after message displayed -> double notification
+- Delete friends request when accepted